n0xa/wiconn/README.md

 A text-based 802.11 wireless network manager for OpenBSD

 ## Archive
 As of OpenBSD 6.4, this application is obsolete.
-A new feature will allow wireless to join any of multiple wireless networks defined in /etc/hostname.if(5).
+A new feature allows wifi to join any of multiple wireless networks defined in /etc/hostname.if(5).

 Thus, I am archiving this project.
 It will continue to exist in read-only mode for the forseeable time being, just in case.